Angel Glady

 Angel Glady is an Indian activist, educator, and theatre artist from Tamil Nadu, where she was born and raised.
 She is best known for her advocacy work in the LGBTQ+ community and her contributions to the arts, particularly through theatre.
 She made history by becoming the first trans woman to pursue a master's degree in Mass Communication from the University of Madras.

 Career

 Theatre

-Angel Glady is a co-founder of Panmai Theatre, an independent trans artist collective based in Chennai.
-Panmai Theatre focuses on various art forms, including theatre, dance, painting, photography, and films.
-The collective's debut production, "Color of Trans," explores the experiences and stories of transgender individuals through a blend of movement, clown theatre, cabaret, rap, and audio-visuals.
+Angel Glady is an independent trans artist collective based in Chennai.

 Filmography

 Angel Galdy is an actress known for her roles in the films Onaayum Aattukkuttiyum and Vallavanukkum Valavan.
 She also starred in Leena Manimekalai's 2017 film "Is it Too Much to Ask?", where she plays a trans woman seeking housing in Chennai but facing discrimination.
 The film, a mix of fiction and documentary, was based in part on her own extensive experiences with housing discrimination.

 Activism

 Angel Glady is an advocate for trans rights and inclusivity, local and international.

 Angel is Co-founding Panmai Theatre, which is significant for being one of the first trans artist movements in Tamil Nadu.